silhavyj/KIV-VSS-Covid19-Simulation/README.md

+# Covid19 Outbreak Simulation

 <img src="img/demo.gif">

 ## Requirements

-In order to successfully build the application, you need to have `CMake` on your machine.
-Furthermore, if you are on a Windows machine, you need to have installed `mingw32-make`.
+In order to successfully build the application, you need to have `CMake` installed on your machine.
+Furthermore, if you are using Windows, you need to have installed `mingw32-make`.

 ### Build